 - $49M Australian Government grant under the Modern Manufacturing Initiative Collaboration Stream

 Australian Vanadium Ltd's mission is to increase shareholder wealth through the development of the Australian Vanadium Project, supply of vanadium electrolyte and building the vanadium flow battery market through subsidiary VSUN Energy.

 Why invest in Vanadium?

-Vanadium demand is strong and the demand is trending upwards.
+Vanadium demand is strong and is trending upwards.

-- 92% of vanadium consumption is for steel.
+- 90% of global vanadium consumption is for steel.

 - The addition of as little as 0.1% vanadium increases steel strength by up to 100%, whilst reducing the weight of the required steel by up to 30%.

-- Demand for use in rebar (reinforcing steel used as rods in concrete) continues to increase at 6% annually.
+- Vanadium demand for use in rebar (reinforcing steel used as rods in concrete) continues to increase at 6% annually.

 - New markets are emerging and scaling up.
-These markets will increase vanadium demand further as it becomes more widely used in automotive, aviation, aerospace, power lines and pylons.
+These markets will increase vanadium demand further as it becomes more widely used in automotive, aviation, aerospace, renewable energy, power lines and pylons.

-AVL’s team brings together experts in geoscience, mining, chemical engineering, marketing and corporate governance, with extensive vanadium experience.
-Our team is committed to seeing this high-grade vanadium resource through to production.Meet our team >
+The AVL team brings together experts in geoscience, mining, chemical engineering, marketing and corporate governance, with extensive vanadium experience.
+Our team is committed to seeing the Australian Vanadium Project through to production.Meet our team >